anibrata/NKHER/README.md

 # bigdata-assignments
-This repository contains assignment solutions for the INST 767 Big Data Infrastructure Course at UMD.
+This repository contains assignment solutions for the INST 767 Big Data Infrastructure Course at UMD conducted by Prof. Jimmy Lin.